-The DAC2900 has an on-chip reference circuit, which consists of a 1.24V bandgap reference and two control amplifiers, one for each DAC.
-The full-scale output current ( $I{OUTFS}$ ) of the DAC2900 is determined by the reference voltage, $V{REF}$ , and the value of resistor $R{SET}$ . $I{OUTFS}$ can be calculated by:
+The DAC2902 has an on-chip reference circuit that consists of a 1.25V bandgap reference and two control amplifiers, one for each DAC.
+The full-scale output current, I{OUTFS} , of the DAC2902 is determined by the reference voltage, V{REF} , and the value of resistor R{SET} .
+I{OUTFS} can be calculated by: